OpenAgentsInc/v2/docs/hierarchy.md

   - init-db.ts - Initializes the database and seeds initial data
   - seed.ts - Seeds the database with initial data
 - docs/ - Documentation files
+  - hierarchy.md - This file, describing the project structure
   - hud.md - Describes the HUD overlay and its components
   - journal.md - Development journal for tracking progress and reflections
   - pull-request-flow.md - Details the pull request workflow and tools